John Illsley

-John Edward Illsley (born 24 June 1949) is an English musician, best known as bassist of the rock band Dire Straits, and he is one of the two members who stayed in the band for all its existence, along with the frontman Mark Knopfler.
+John Edward Illsley (born 24 June 1949) is an English musician, best known as bassist of the rock band Dire Straits.
 He has received multiple BRIT and Grammy Awards, and a Heritage Award.

-As one of the founding band members, with guitarist brothers Mark Knopfler and David Knopfler, and drummer Pick Withers, Illsley played a role in the development of Dire Straits' sound.
+As one of the founding band members, alongside drummer Pick Withers and guitarist brothers Mark Knopfler and David Knopfler, Illsley played a role in the development of Dire Straits' sound.
 Illsley and Mark Knopfler were the only members of the band to remain across its entire history.
 Illsley was inducted into the Rock and Roll Hall of Fame as a member of Dire Straits in 2018.

 Illsley has produced two albums of his own, with Mark Knopfler as a guest musician, and has helped with Mark's personal projects and charities.
 He released two more albums, influenced by the Celtic-based band Cunla.

 Biography

 Early life

-Illsley was born in Leicester in June 1949, the fourth of four children of Wilfred Illsley and Florence (nee Robinson).
+Illsley was born in Leicester in June 1949, the fourth of four children of Wilfred Illsley and Florence (née Robinson).
 His mother was the daughter of a schoolmaster; his father was in the Royal Signals Corps in north Africa and Sicily during World War II.
 Illsley grew up in Market Harborough, on the border of Leicestershire and Northamptonshire, "in the heart of Middle England".
 His parents, "both Leicestershire born and bred", moved there when he was four, and his childhood memories include searching for sticklebacks in the River Jordan in nearby Little Bowden.
-Illsley attended Bromsgrove School, Worcestershire and a Further Education College near Kettering, Northamptonshire, before starting work as a management trainee for a timber firm.
-He studied Sociology at Goldsmiths College, University of London and opened a record shop with his girlfriend.
+Illsley attended Bromsgrove School, Worcestershire, and a further education college near Kettering, Northamptonshire, before starting work as a management trainee for a timber firm.
+He later studied Sociology at Goldsmiths College, University of London, and opened a record shop with his girlfriend.